-- (1) All exterior passenger doorways shall have a minimum clear useable width of 800 mm when open. - (2) On trains with a design speed lower than 250 km/h, wheelchair access doors offering a level access as defined in point 2.3 shall have a minimum clear useable width of 1 000 mm when open. - (3) All exterior passenger doorways shall be marked on the outside in a way that gives a contrast to the vehicle body-side surrounding them. - (4) The designated wheelchair exterior accessible doorways shall be the closest doorways to the designated wheelchair spaces. - (5) The doors to be used for wheelchair access shall be clearly labelled with a sign in accordance with appendix N. - (6) From the inside of the vehicle the position of external doorways shall clearly be marked by use of contrasted adjacent flooring. - (7) Audible and visible signals shall be given to persons inside and outside the train when doors are operated or about to operate. - (8) The door operating signals are: - When a door is released for opening, a door opening signal shall be given; it shall last a minimum of 5 seconds unless the door is operated, in which case it may cease after 3 seconds;
+- (1) All exterior passenger doorways shall have a minimum clear useable width of 800 mm when open. - (2) On trains with a design speed lower than 250 km/h, wheelchair access doors offering a level access as defined in point 2.3 shall have a minimum clear useable width of 1 000 mm when open. - (3) All exterior passenger doorways shall be marked on the outside in a way that gives a contrast to the vehicle body-side surrounding them. - (4) The designated wheelchair exterior accessible doorways shall be the closest doorways to the designated wheelchair spaces. - (5) The doors to be used for wheelchair access shall be clearly labelled with a sign in accordance with appendix N. - (6) From the inside of the vehicle the position of external doorways shall clearly be marked by use of contrasted adjacent flooring. - (7) When a door is released for opening a signal Audible and visible signals shall be given that is clearly audible and visible to persons inside and outside the train.
+This alert signal when doors are operated or about to operate.

+(8) The door operating signals are:

+• When a door is released for opening, a door opening signal shall be given; it shall last for a minimum of five 5 seconds unless the door is operated, in which case it may cease after 3 seconds.